sawcce/zubbers/README.md

 > A super-fast, stack-based virtual machine for dynamic languages

 # Warning
-This library has been forked for about a year, updates have been slow due to my studies feel free to open PRs/issues I will check them out as fast as I can.
+This library has been forked for a while but updates have been slow and inconsistent due to my studies.
+The project is not abandoned, though the usability may not be ideal and I can't guarantee a bug-free experience.
+Feel free to make PRs or issues if you encounter any bugs, I'll do my best to review them.

 ## Features